We charge a fixed fee which, dependent on the seriousness of the matter and the likely work involved, will be between £750 and £2,750 plus VAT @ 20%.

 If applicable, we will price these and any other requirements separately for you.

 When necessary, we will, in consultation with you obtain such additional advice as is required from appropriately qualified third parties.
-Experts fees are not included in this fixed fee.
+Please note that on the occasion an expert is required the expert’s fees are not included in the fixed fee.

 Nils O’Donoghue – Partner and Solicitor